AKASH4145/News-Reader-using-Python/README.md

 - Fetch latest news headlines
 - Filter news by category or keyword
 - Clean and parse news content
-- (Optional) Convert news text to speech
-- Simple CLI or basic UI

 ---